eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 > **Corollary:** (No Favorite Betrayal Under a Condorcet Winner) If $P$ has a Condorcet winner, there is no profitable manipulation (complex or otherwise) for any coalition of voters involving betraying their favorite candidate in favor of a less-preferred candidate.
 That is, for any voter preferring $A\succ B\succ C$ in a state with a sincere Condorcet winner, then they can always vote $A\succ B$ and $A\succ C$ without fear of a profitable manipulation that would have been available had they instead voted $B\succ A$ or $C\succ A$.\label{no-favorite-betrayal}

 {% proof Click to expand proof %}
 **Proof:** This is also a machine-verified result, but there is some intuition for this.
-Gate 2 has two concordant matchups, and hence can only be reached from a state with two or more concordant matchups.
+Gate 2 has two concordant matchups, and hence can only be reached from a state with the same two or more concordant matchups.
 If all three matchups are concordant, then $A$ would be a Condorcet winner, meaning there would be no profitable deviation from that node.
-Hence, any ancestor node where $A$ does not win must have the exact same matchup structure (a cycle). $\square$
+Hence, any ancestor node of $G_2$ where $A$ does not win must have the exact same matchup structure (a cycle). $\square$
 {% endproof %}

 Betrayal is only profitable if you happen to be in $G_2$, or its single cyclic ancestor (where $A$ is not the winner).
 This cyclic ancestor is *not reachable* from any state with a Condorcet winner that is not your favorite candidate.